lol768/sso-client/modules/play/README.md

 Then use Guice injection to get access to one of the provided beans. `SsoClient` provides some `Action` builders that you can use in your controllers to get the current `User`. `UserLookupService` is just a Scala-friendly interface to UserLookup, letting you find users by usercode and University ID.
+`GroupService` provides a similar interface to the Java version.

     class SecretController @Inject() (sso: SsoClient) extends Controller {